hiteshsoni024/RISC-V/README.md

 This repository contains the Verilog source code for a 32-bit, single-cycle RISC-V processor.
 This project was developed for educational purposes to demonstrate the fundamental principles of computer architecture.
 The processor is designed from the ground up, component by component, and implements a significant subset of the RV32I base integer instruction set.

-The entire design is synthesizable and can be tested using standard Verilog simulators like Xilinx Vivado's XSim or Icarus Verilog.
+The entire design is synthesizable and can be tested using standard Verilog simulators like Xilinx Vivado's XSim.

 ---